Department of Communications

 The Media, Information and Communication Technologies Sector Education and Training Authority (MICT SETA) is responsible for skills development in the Advertising, Electronic Media and Film, Electronics, Information Technology and Telecommunications sectors and their subsectors.
-The MICT sector comprises of 160 Large companies, 342 Medium companies, and 2,785 Small levy-paying companies.
+The sector comprises 160 large companies, 342 medium companies, and 2,785 small levy-paying companies.
 Visit website.

 Gauteng Film Commission

-The Gauteng Film Commission (GFC) develops, promotes and coordinates the film and television production industry in Gauteng Province.
-As an agency of the Gauteng Provincial Government, it is tasked with positioning the province as a world-class destination for filmmaking as well as attracting local and international investments in the film and television industry.
+The Gauteng Film Commission (GFC) develops, promotes, and coordinates the film and TV production industry in the Gauteng Province.
+An agency of the Gauteng Provincial Government, it is tasked with positioning the province as a world-class destination for filmmaking as well as attracting local and international investments in the film and TV industry.
 Visit website.

 Industrial Development Corporation